Compare Electric Rates in Ohio

 How much is electricity in Ohio?
 Rates updated daily

-In 1999, Ohio deregulated the state’s electricity market giving Ohio based businesses energy choice – also known as the ability to choose their electricity provider.
-The deregulated market forced energy suppliers to be more efficient and to compete for customers – offering an opportunity for businesses of all sizes to compare energy plans from top energy suppliers and shop for the best available rates.
+In 1999, Ohio deregulated the state’s electricity market and gave Ohio businesses, homeowners, and renters the ability to choose their electricity provider.
+The deregulated market forced energy suppliers to be more efficient and to compete for customers – offering an opportunity for Ohio residents to compare energy plans from top energy suppliers and shop for the best available rates.

 Utilities are the entities in charge of the operation and maintenance of the energy infrastructure, like wires and towers.
 The local utilities in Ohio are Cleveland Illuminating Company, AEP Energy, Dayton Power and Light, Duke Energy, Ohio Edison, and Toledo Edison.
 Each utility is responsible for transporting electricity from the generators to residential homes and businesses in their specific region of Ohio.